-Maximum completion time: 2 years.
-Any extension to this period would require a written application from the Head of Department or delegate to the Hospitality, Business and Service Industries Department Group.
+The minimum time to complete this programme is six months.
+The maximum time to complete this programme is 4 years.
+Any extension to this period would require a written application from the Head of Department or delegate to the Department Programme Group.